Michael Lauer, Trainer

 Michael serves on the Indiana HBPA’s (horseman’s benevolence and protective association) board of directors as a trainer representative.
 Through his involvement, Mike seeks to see conditions for backside employees improve, stable grounds cleaned-up and added-to and relations between horseman, racetracks and the political sector grow to benefit racing.

 In addition to being a highly successful horse trainer Lauer is also a family man.
-Lauer and his wife Penny, married 29 years, live on a 130-acre farm in Finchville, Kentucky with their three daughters Elizabeth, 26, Sara, 22, and Abby, 19.
+Lauer and his wife Penny, married 33 years, live on a 130-acre farm in Finchville, Kentucky where they raised their three daughters Elizabeth, 28, Sara, 25, and Abby, 21.

 The farm is a family affair according to oldest daughter Elizabeth.
 “Dad trains the horses, Mom does the books, and me and my sisters help on the farm and with odds and ends,” she says.
 Lauer is currently accepting clients and horses that are ready to enjoy thoroughbred racing.